-If at the end of the three (3) regular twenty (20) minutes periods in a Playoff Game and or in a Bronze Medal Game and the two playing teams are tied, the teams will then play a 'sudden death' overtime period of not more than 10 minutes with the team scoring first declared the winner.
+If at the end of the three (3) regular twenty (20) minutes periods in a Playoff Game, a Relegation Round Game, a Classification Round Game or in a Bronze Medal Game and the two playing teams are tied, the teams will then play a 'sudden death' overtime period of not more than 10 minutes with the team scoring first declared the winner.
 The overtime period shall be played with each team at a numerical strength of four (4) skaters and one (1) goaltender.

-The overtime period will commence following a shovelling of the ice surface by arena personnel utilizing the same procedure as utilized during television time-outs.
-Once the shovelling has been completed, the clock will be reset to 10:00 minutes and the overtime period will begin immediately.
+The overtime period will commence following a three-minute intermission during which time a shoveling of the ice surface will be performed by arena personnel utilizing the same procedure as during television time-outs.
+Once the intermission has been completed, the clock will be reset to 10:00 minutes and the overtime period will begin immediately.
+Teams will not change ends.

-The players will remain at their respective player benches during the time in which the shovelling of the ice surface takes place.
+The players will remain at their respective player benches during the 3-minute intermission in which the shoveling of the ice surface takes place.